-The Public Health/Health Care Workgroups will seek staff to be shared among several communities who could help organize and carry out the aforementioned assessments, an identified need brimarily by the smaller Urban Area jurisdictions (CRITICAL).
-Implementation Step #2
+The Public Health/Health Care Workgroups will seek staff to be shared among several communities who could help organize and carry out the aforementioned assessments, an identified need primarily by the smaller Urban Area jurisdictions (CRITICAL).

-The Public Health/Health Care Workgroups will coordinate the creation of a work group, which will be tasked to implement action steps in planning, equipping, training and exercising program identified throughout this strategy (SHORT TERM).
+The Public Health/Health Care Workgroups will coordinate the creation of a work group, which will be tasked to implement action steps in planning, equipping, training and exercising onse for vaccinations.
+Relevant public health and public safety partners will be contacted, and a meeting will be scheduled (SHORT TERM).